Best Abjuration Wizard build - Ultimate Tank - Baldur's Gate 3 (BG3)

 - Get proficiency in Constitution Saving Throws.
 This is important as it allows you to sustain Concentration on spells with a higher chance.

-- Have the correct spellcasting modifier, which depends on the last class taken via multiclassing (it will be Wizard).
+- Have the correct spellcasting modifier, which depends on the last level 1 class taken via multiclassing (it will be Wizard).

 - You will get some Abjuration spells, which will save Wizard Prepared spell slots.